Better Things Are Possible

 Book

-Creative director, activist and filmmaker Jack Toohey shares bold ideas and practical strategies for shaping a better future.
+Creative director, activist and filmmaker Jack Toohey shares bold ideas and practical strategies for shaping a better future, in conversation with ABC Radio National’s Natasha Mitchell.
 Inspired by his book Better Things Are Possible, he examines the social, economic and environmental systems shaping Australia today, highlighting the ideas and approaches already gaining momentum.

 Through clear storytelling and sharp insight, Toohey unpacks how policy, culture and collective action can shift the status quo.
 This conversation encourages audiences to move beyond resignation and consider tangible steps to a more equitable and sustainable nation.